 3. Lesson Study

 Requires teachers to review and reflect on lesson observations within a lesson study format.
-This section awards 30 masters credits assessed through a 5000 word written reflection.
+This section, delivered by Bishop Grosseteste University, awards 30 masters credits and is assessed through a 5000 word written reflection.
 Teachers will consider links between subject knowledge development, observations (both being observed and being the observer) and subsequent conversations to influence future practice.

 4. AET maths Toolkit